GeorginaVV/GenA/README.md

 Version 1.0
 This translates and compares assembled genomes in fasta format to the selected database.

-Each database has its own quick and direct script.
+Each database has its own quick and direct script, that has blastp has default.

 #Databases